UNCLASSIFIED (U)

 2 FAM 232.1-1 Diplomatic Agents

 a.
 Diplomatic agents enjoy the highest degree of privileges and immunities.
 They enjoy complete personal inviolability.
-This means that: they may not be arrested or detained; they are owed a special measure of respect and protection; and neither their property nor residences may be entered or searched.
-Diplomatic agents also enjoy complete immunity from the criminal jurisdiction of the host State and thus cannot be prosecuted absent a waiver no matter how serious the offense.
+This means: they may not be arrested or detained; they are owed a special measure of respect and protection; and neither their property nor residences may be entered or searched.
+Diplomatic agents also enjoy complete immunity from the criminal jurisdiction of the host state and thus cannot be prosecuted absent a waiver no matter how serious the offense.
 Diplomatic agents, with certain exceptions, also have immunity from civil suit.
 Finally, they enjoy complete immunity from any requirement to provide testimony or other evidence as witnesses, even when they themselves have been the victim of a crime.

 b.
 Accredited family members forming part of the household of diplomatic agents (recognized by the Department of State as such) enjoy the same privileges and immunities as their sponsoring diplomatic agents.